marekniedzwiedz/evoloza/README.md

 # Codex-AutoResearch

-Codex-AutoResearch is a small Python CLI that runs Codex in a loop against a target repository, evaluates one candidate at a time, and only commits changes when they beat the current champion score.
+Codex-AutoResearch is a reusable harness for running agent-driven improvement loops against arbitrary git repositories.

+You point it at a target repo, give it instructions in `program.md`, and define an evaluator command that emits a numeric score.
+The harness then creates isolated candidate branches, asks Codex to make one focused improvement attempt, runs the evaluator, and only keeps the change if it beats the current champion.

+This is not a tiny single-repo demo like `karpathy/autoresearch`, where the agent edits one training file inside one research target.
+This project is the generic orchestration layer for applying the same pattern to many repos, which is why it includes git isolation, run state, resumable history, artifacts, and reporting.

-The project is intentionally flat: the main implementation lives in `run.py`.
+The current implementation is mostly contained in `run.py`.

 ## Example Run

 Here is a real run on the hardened maze benchmark from `examples/maze_solver`.
 The first few rounds found the major algorithmic improvement; the later rounds mostly shaved latency while preserving exact benchmark quality.

 ![Maze solver example progress](assets/maze-example-progress.svg)

+## What The Harness Manages

+- A clean baseline score from the current branch
+- One candidate branch and one git worktree per round
+- Codex invocation and structured experiment summaries
+- Evaluator execution and score extraction
+- Champion promotion when a candidate improves the score
+- Append-only experiment history in `.autoresearch/results.tsv`
+- Per-run state and artifacts so runs can be resumed or inspected later

+## Core Loop

+1. Measure the baseline on the current branch.
+2. Create a candidate branch and worktree from the current champion.
+3. Ask Codex to make one focused improvement attempt.
+4. Run the evaluator command(s) and extract the score.
+5. If the score improves, commit and promote the candidate.
+6. If the score does not improve, discard the candidate branch.
+7. Record the outcome and continue until a stopping condition is reached.

+## How This Differs From `karpathy/autoresearch`

+`karpathy/autoresearch` is a compact research target.
+Most of the policy lives in `program.md`, the editable surface is intentionally tiny, and the repo is optimized for legibility.

+Codex-AutoResearch takes the same basic hill-climbing pattern but packages it as a reusable harness:

+- It works on arbitrary git repos, not one training script.
+- It supports arbitrary evaluator commands, not one fixed benchmark.
+- It tracks explicit run state, candidate state, and champion state.
+- It uses git worktrees and candidate branches for isolation.
+- It preserves per-round artifacts and cross-run history under `.autoresearch/`.

+The extra code is there to make the loop repeatable across different target repositories, not because the underlying search idea is more complicated.

 ## Commands